k2view-academy/K2View-Academy/articles/25_environments/02_create_new_environment.md

    -  Click **Re-Key** to use the most updated encryption mechanism and the latest master key to encrypt the passwords of the interfaces.

-For information about Fabric hardening, click XXX.
+**For information about Fabric hardening, click XXX.**
         <!--[Click for more information about Fabric security hardening].-->

 ### Step 2 - Defining Interface Settings per Environment

 Once **Name** in the  **Environments List** grid is clicked, all DB and non-DB interfaces in the project are copied to the **Selected Environment** grid and displayed in the tabs.
 Each interface type is displayed in a separate tab.
 For example, if the project has DB, SMTP, Kafka and HTTP interfaces, each type is displayed in a separate tab.

-By default, all interfaces are enabled whereby the settings of each relevant interface can be disabled if they are not applicable for the environment.
+By default, all interfaces are enabled whereby the settings of each interface can be disabled if they are not applicable for the environment.

 1. Select the interface and enable or disable it for the environment by either:
    * Clicking the **Enabled** column checkbox.
    * Right clicking the row and clicking **Set Selected Rows as Enabled** or **Set Selected Rows as Disabled**.
 Hold the **Ctrl** key to select multiple rows.
-2. Populate the relevant fields of each active interface in the **Selected Enviדronment** grid: server, user, password, etc. If the project has several interface types, go through the tabs and populate all mandatory fields.
+2. Populate the relevant fields of each active interface in the **Selected Environment** grid: Server, User, Password, etc. If the project has several interface types, go through the tabs and populate all mandatory fields.

    ![image](images/25_02_2.PNG)

 ### Step 3 - Overriding Globals per Environment

-In addition to the interfaces that are copied automatically to the created environment, the Globals can also be overridden per environment, via the Globals tab.
+In addition to the interfaces that are automatically copied to the created environment, Globals can also be overridden per environment via the Globals tab.

-The Globals tab grid contains the following columns:
+The Globals tab grid has the following columns:

 <table border="1" cellpadding="1" cellspacing="1" style="width:685px">